AndrewRedican/bargain-basement/README.md

 3. Clone or download repository.
 In prompt/terminal run `git clone https://github.com/AndrewRedican/bargain-basement.git`
 4. Install project dependencies from the project's root directory.
 Run `npm i` in prompt/terminal.
 5. Run node script to start dev server and serve the web app.
 Run `npm start`.
 6. For development, you can disable CORS on the browser.
-On Windows for Chrome browser, you can use the following steps: In command prompts,
+On Windows for Chrome browser, you can follow these steps:
+   In windows command prompt:

 - Locate and cd into chrome.exe directory.
 Example: `cd C:\Program Files (x86)\Google\Chrome\Application`
 - `chrome.exe --disable-web-security --user-data-dir="C:\Users\<INSERT_YOUR_USER_NAME_IN_SYSTEM>\AppData\Local\Google\Chrome\User Data\Default"`